jammazwan/xaa_SingleObjectToJsonFile/README.md

 cd jammazwan.shared
 mvn install
 ```
-Now you may import this (or both) into your IDE via it's or as an eclipse project.
+Now you may import this (or both) into your IDE, either via it's pom, or as a native eclipse project.

-This project is a code demo project - designed to isolate functionality and make it easy replicate-able.
+This project is a code demo - designed to remove any confusion when you replicate it.
 See [**_this blog_**](https://betterologist.net/2016/05/jammazwan-projects-for-learning-apache-camel/) for more insights on why this was created.

 ### Other notes: